TimFord13/TimFord13/README.md

 ## Hi there 👋

-I'm a Computer Science student at Marist College
+I'm a Computer Science student at Marist College.
-I would like to learn more about real-world coding practices Currently, I'm working on Software Development II
+I would like to learn more about real-world coding practices.
+Currently, I'm working on Software Development II.
 <!--
 **TimFord13/TimFord13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.